CopernicaMarketingSoftware/REACT-CPP/README.md

 (shared) pointer to a watcher object.
 In the first example we had not used this return value, but you can store this watcher object in a variable.
-If you have access to this watcher object, you can cancel calls to your handler without having to wait for your callback to be called to return false.
+If you have access to this watcher object, you can cancel calls to your handler without having to wait for your callback to be called first.

 The returned watcher is a shared_ptr.
-Internally, the library also keeps a pointer to the object, so that even if you decide to discard the watcher object, it will live on inside the lib.
+Internally, the library also keeps a pointer to this object, so that even if you decide to discard the watcher object, it will live on inside the lib.
 The only way to stop the callback from being active is either by calling the cancel() method on the watcher object, or by having your callback function return false.